Wisconsin's 2nd Senate district

-The 2nd Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in northeast Wisconsin, the district comprises most of Shawano and Outagamie counties, as well as parts of eastern Waupaca County and western Brown County.
-It includes the villages of Allouez and Ashwaubenon, in the Green Bay metro area, and the city of Kaukauna, near Appleton.
+The 2nd Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in northeast Wisconsin, the district comprises all of Menominee County along with the southern half of Oconto County, the eastern half of Shawano County, and much of eastern Outagamie County and northwest Brown County.
+It includes the cities of Oconto, Oconto Falls, Clintonville, and Shawano, and the villages of Bonduel, Howard, Little Chute, Seymour, and Suamico, along with parts of the cities of Green Bay, Appleton, and Kaukauna.
+The district also contains the entirety of the Oneida and Menominee Indian reservations.

 Current elected officials

-Robert Cowles is the senator representing the 2nd district.
-He was first elected in a 1987 special election, and is now serving his 9th term.
-Before his election as senator, he was a member of the Wisconsin State Assembly from 1983 to 1987.
+Eric Wimberger is the senator representing the 2nd district.
+He was first elected in 2020 in the 30th Senate district, but ran for election in the 2nd district after the 2024 redistricting.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 2nd Senate district comprises the 4th, 5th, and 6th Assembly districts.
 The current representatives of those districts are: